kike-canaries/canairio_firmware/README.md

 ### Option 1: CanAirIO Android App:

 Please connect your device via Bluetooth and in the settings section configure parameters like `Sample Time Interval` and `Station Name`.
 If you want configure our API cloud or a custom influxDb instance too.
+You can get a username and password of our API on the next [link](http://canairiofront.herokuapp.com/register) and view captures [here](http://gblabs.co:8888/sources/1/dashboards/1)

-### Option 2: Config via nRF Connect App:
+### Option 2: nRF Connect App:

 #### WiFi Credentials